alten-labs/es-sentinel/README.md

 The following tools are not strictly required to work with this repo but we recommend their use and used them oursleves in the creation of this repo:
 - [GitHub](https://GitHub.com): GitHub, Inc. is a provider of Internet hosting for software development and version control using Git.
 It offers the distributed version control and source code management functionality of Git, plus its own features.
 - [Gitpod](https://www.gitpod.io/): Gitpod streamlines developer workflows by providing prebuilt, collaborative development environments in your browser - powered by VS Code.
+- [Azure](https://azure.microsoft.com/): Microsoft Azure, commonly referred to as Azure, is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.

 <a href="https://alten.com/" target="_blank">
 <img src=".assets/alten-gh-gp-ms-partner.png" />